Enhanced Generative Model Evaluation with Clipped Density and Coverage: Method

 \section{Method}

-Our proposed metrics are designed to satisfy several properties.
+Our proposed metrics are designed to satisfy several key properties.
 Firstly, they should be \emph{robust to outliers} (Desideratum 1).
 Secondly, the metrics should exhibit \textit{linear score degradation}: if a proportion $x$ of samples are bad, the score should decrease by $x$ (Desideratum 2a).
-The metrics should be \textit{normalized} between 0 and 1 (Desideratum 2b), allowing for the interpretation of values on their own.
+The metrics should be \textit{normalized} between 0 and 1 (Desideratum 2b), allowing their values to be interpreted on their own.

-These properties lead to straightforward interpretations: a score of $x$ indicates that the synthetic dataset achieves the same fidelity or coverage as a dataset composed of a proportion of $x$ real samples and $(1-x)$ bad samples.
-A $y$ difference between two datasets corresponds to $y$ more bad samples in the equivalent scoring scenario.
+These properties enable a straightforward interpretation: a score of $x$ indicates that the synthetic dataset achieves the same fidelity or coverage as a dataset composed of a proportion $x$ of real samples and $(1-x)$ bad samples.
+This does not imply that the synthetic dataset is a mixture of good and bad samples, but rather that its fidelity or coverage is equivalent to that of such a mixture.
+A score difference of $y$ between two datasets corresponds to $y$ more bad samples in the equivalent scoring scenario.